ShipEngine/connect-website/error-handling.md

 Error Codes
 -----------
-The [Shipengine Integration Platform SDK](sdk.md) allows for adding additional information to your application's errors, which will provide more efficient diagnostics once your application is hosted and administered by the ShipEngine Integration Platform.
+[ShipEngine Connect SDK](sdk.md) allows for adding additional information to your application's errors, which will provide more efficient diagnostics once your application is hosted and administered by ShipEngine Connect.